jolivain/trusted-firmware-a/docs/components/secure-partition-manager.rst

 The SPMC performs its platform initializations then loads and creates secure partitions based on SP packages and manifests.
-Then each secure partition is launched in sequence (see `SP Boot order`_) on their primary Execution Context.
+Then each secure partition is launched in sequence (see `SP Boot order`_) on their primary execution context.

 Notice the primary physical core may not be core 0.
 Hence if the primary core linear id is N, the 1:1 mapping requires MP SPs are launched using EC[N] on PE[N] (see `Platform topology`_).

-The SP's primary Execution Context (or the EC used when the partition is booted) exits through ``FFA_MSG_WAIT`` to indicate successful initialization.
+The SP's primary EC (or the EC used when the partition is booted) exits through ``FFA_MSG_WAIT`` to indicate successful initialization.

 Secondary physical core boot-up